-These guidelines for the presentation of précis are intended to facilitate the production of the Bulletin on Constitutional Case-law and the database CODICES of the Venice Commission.
-The liaison officers can choose to use the input mask which is provided by the Secretariat or standard text processing software (Word/WordPerfect) for sending the contribution in electronic form (diskette, e-mail).
-In the case where a Court does not send the contributions in electronic form, these have to be manually retyped by the Secretariat, a procedure which, of course, slows down the production of the Bulletin.
+These guidelines for the presentation of summaries called précis are intended to facilitate the production of the Bulletin on Constitutional Case-law and the database CODICES of the Venice Commission.
+The Secretariat prefers the liaison officers to use the input mask which is provided by the Secretariat but standard text processing software (Word) can be used as well for sending the contribution in electronic form (diskette or e-mail).
+In the case where a Court does not send the contributions in electronic form, these have to be manually retyped by the Secretariat, a procedure which considerably slows down the production of the Bulletin.

 Please take into account that précis in respect of one country will in most cases be read by people in other countries.
 Therefore, please draft your précis in a more simple language than you would do for readers in your own country who probably know the legal background of the case.
-Thus, please try to write simple sentences using a straightforward construction avoiding too many relative clauses.
+Thus, please try to write simple sentences using a straightforward grammatical construction avoiding too many relative clauses.
 Also try to explain, for the foreign reader's sake, legal concepts which are particular to your country.

 The précis are processed automatically by computer programmes/macros in order to feed them into the database CODICES.
 This is why it is important to respect the norms for writing zones titles, keywords of the Systematic Thesaurus and the Alphabetical Index (slashes, spacing etc.); otherwise these elements would not be properly recognised by the macros.
 The same is true for citations of constitutions where links to the texts of the corresponding article are established automatically (see zone 5 "Summary" below).
-It is recalled that the contributions should always be accompanied by the full text of the judgments in the original language, and if possible in other languages (on diskette/via e-mail and on paper).
+It is recalled that the contributions should always be accompanied by the full text of the judgments in the original language, and if possible in other languages (on diskette or via e-mail and on paper).